-The five-year survival rate is the percentage of children who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-For children diagnosed with acute leukemia, those who remain free from the disease after five years are generally considered “cured” because it is very rare for acute leukemia to recur after this amount of time.
-The five-year survival rate of children with ALL has greatly improved over time and is now more than 85%.
+For younger patients diagnosed with acute leukemia, those who remain free from the disease after 5 years are generally considered cured because it is rare for acute leukemia to recur after this amount of time.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2023 and Cancer Facts & Figures 2020: Special Section - Cancer in Adolescents and Young Adults, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publications, Cancer Facts & Figures 2023 and Cancer Facts & Figures 2020: Special Section - Cancer in Adolescents and Young Adults, and the ACS website.
 (All sources accessed February 2023.)